-- a.
-To support operational needs of Little Sisters of the Abandoned Elderly (Home for the Aged) - b.
-To support school needs of MVC scholars - 5.
+- Donation of school supplies for the "Angel Project Tree" in collaboration with DOLE-FFWC last November 8,2024 for the working children at DSWD - Donation and distribution of Jollibee food packs and Christmas Gifts for Timoga Day Care Center during their Christmas Party on Dec.14 - Donation for Brgy.
+Digkilaan Lay Spiritan Associates of the Philippines Iligan City Community for their gift giving to Bulalang Elementary School. - Organized the MVC Retirees Reunion and Fellowship last Dec 28,2024 - 4.
+"My Voluntary Contribution Drive" (M.V.C.) aimed to raise funds through employee donations: - To support operational needs of Tahanan ng Pagmamahal Inc. - To support school needs of MVC scholars - 5.
 Activities under the Labor-Management Cooperation and through the Industrial Peace Council in Iligan and Council of Solidarity in Luzon were Health Awareness Campaign, Brigada Eskwela, Flores de Mayo, and Pamaskong Handog for adopted indigent communities in Iligan, and other Community Outreach programs.
-All these programs were made possible with management-union participation and cooperation. - Small Improvement Group Activities-Productivity in Action program (SIGA-SI-PIA) aimed to imbibe a performance-based culture which remains an important direction for the Company, as well as recognition of employee contributions to productivity. - 7.
-Corporate Council on Quality, Safety, Security, Health and Environment (CCoQSSHE) and Council of Solidarity (COS) continuously carried out programs for the health and welfare of the employees and their families/dependents such as the Palaro / Sportsfest, Bowling Tournament, Family Day, Productivity Talks, Nutrition Programs, Health Talks, and Annual Physical Examination for employees and dependents.
+All these programs were made possible with management-union participation and cooperation. - Small Improvement Group Activities-Productivity in Action program (SIGA-SI-PIA) aimed to imbibe a performance-based culture which remains an important direction for the Company, as well as recognition of employee contributions to productivity. - Corporate Council on Quality, Safety, Security, Health and Environment (CCoQSSHE) and Council of Solidarity (COS) continuously carried out programs for the health and welfare of the employees and their families/dependents such as the Palaro / Sportsfest, Bowling Tournament, Family Day, Productivity Talks, Nutrition Programs, Health Talks, and Annual Physical Examination for employees and dependents.

-The Company submitted its Integrated Annual Corporate Governance Report (I-ACGR) on 01 June 2023 in compliance with SEC Memorandum circular No.15, series 2017.
+The Company submitted its Integrated Annual Corporate Governance Report (I-ACGR) on 30 May 2024 in compliance with SEC Memorandum circular No.15, series 2017.